 Steps to becoming an HCVP Landlord

-1. Advertise available property at HousingCleveland.org.
+1. Advertise available property at GoSection8.com or HousingCleveland.org.
 The owner may list properties free of charge.

 You may also wish to advertise your property through a newspaper or alternative source.
 If so, please place in your ad that "vouchers are welcome."

 2. Screen Applicants.
-Once your property is listed, it is the owner's responsibility to screen applicants for suitability in renting the unit.
+Once your property is listed, it is the owner's responsibility to legally screen applicants for suitability as tenants.
 If you receive calls from applicants interested in your unit, take applications, show your unit and choose a family you are interested in renting the unit to.

 3. RFTA.
 (Request For Tenancy Approval) Packet.
 The family chosen by the owner will provide the owner with a packet of moving forms.
 Please fill out the forms completely.
 A lease will be included in the packet.
 The owner may also use his/her own lease.
 The lease is the agreement between the owner and participant.
 Both the owner and participant should sign and date all forms where indicated.
 The owner or participant should take the completed forms to HCVP at 8120 Kinsman Road, Cleveland, Ohio 44104.

-5. Inspection.
-If the owner accepts the rent offer, an inspection will be set up on the available unit.
+4. Inspection.
+An inspection will be scheduled on the available unit.
 All units must pass a Housing Quality Standard (HQS) inspection in order to qualify for the program.
 The owner will be notified of the date and time of the inspection.
 The unit will either pass or fail the inspection.
 If the unit fails, the owner will be given a list of failed items and ample time to make corrections to the unit.
 A re-inspection will then be scheduled.
 A final rent offer is made after the unit passes inspection.

-6. Contract.
-Once the unit passes the HQS inspection, the owner will be contacted to schedule a visit to our office to sign the contract.
+5. Contract.
+Once the unit passes the HQS inspection, a final rent offer will be made.
+Upon acceptance, a move-in date will be established.
+The owner will be scheduled to sign the contract in the office, via email, or fax.
 The contract is the agreement between the owner and CMHA.
 The contract will be for 12 months.